 This way of eating has been rammed down our throats(pun intended) for many years now as being the “healthy” way to eat.
 It isn’t working for a lot of people.
 My own family doctor now believes that the “traditional” way of eating- high carb/low fat- is just flat out wrong.
 He actually follows a ketogenic diet himself.

 The “keto” in a ketogenic diet comes from the fact that it makes the body produce small fuel molecules called “ketones”.
 This is an alternative fuel for the body, used when blood sugar (glucose) is in short supply.

-Ketones are produced if you eat very few carbs (that are quickly broken down into blood sugar) and only moderate amounts of protein (excess protein can also be converted to blood sugar).
+Ketones are produced by the liver when you eat very few carbohydrates (that are quickly broken down into blood sugar) and only moderate amounts of protein (excess protein can also be converted to blood sugar).